Coronavirus Disease 2019 (COVID-19)

-- Tennis courts are open for singles and doubles play.
+- Tennis and pickleball courts are open for singles and doubles play.

-- Skate Park will be open with a reduced capacity of 10 participants at a time.
+- Volleyball courts and Skate Park are open with a reduced capacity of 10 participants at a time.

-As of Friday, January 8, 2021, the Town of Davie will reopen all Town playgrounds and restrooms from 9 a.m. to sunset daily:
+Town of Davie playgrounds and restrooms have reopened from 9 a.m. to sunset daily:

-- Each playground and restroom will be sanitized once per day with an electrostatic sprayer.
+- Each playground and restroom are sanitized once per day with an electrostatic sprayer.

-- Park restrooms will be cleaned once per day and monitored periodically.
+- Park restrooms are cleaned once per day and monitored periodically.